bubl-ai/bubl-ai.github.io/_posts/2024-02-10-Raspberry-Pi-Setup.md

 + autoDocstring
   - You can choose the docstring format of your preference.
 + GitLens
++ Dev Containers
+  - Include all the previous extensions by identifier within `Dev Containers: Default Extensions` so all your extensions will always be installed.

 ## 4. Connect to GitHub with SSH
 + Generate new ssh key, `ssh-keygen -t ed25519 -C "[your_email@domain.com]"`